 Use this parameter to indicate the keymap (and thereby the samples) to use for the upper tone wheels.
-You can use any keymap from ROM, though you must specify a keymap that uses looped samples for KB3 Mode to work correctly.
-When in Program mode, the keymap assigned to the program appears in the info box.
+You can use any keymap, though you must specify a keymap that uses looped samples for KB3 Mode to work correctly.

 Upper Volume Adjust